AdBusterOfficial/Adbuster--WinApp/labs/fallback_logic.md

 ## 📌 Purpose of This Diagram

 The fallback logic diagram is part of the CEPA PRO documentation and helps visualize how the system behaves during ambiguous audio conditions.
-It complements other CEPA behaviour diagrams:
+It complements other CEPA behaviour diagrams (see main README):

 - MUSIC Behaviour
 - DIALOG Behaviour
 - NORMAL Behaviour
 - ADS Behaviour
 - AD MODE Logic

 Together, these diagrams form a complete overview of CEPA’s real‑time decision system.